Soviet art: Art of Socialist Realism

 In the period between the mid-1950s and 1960s, the art of socialist realism was approaching its apex.
 Artists who had graduated from the academy (Repin Institute of Arts) in the 1930s–50s were in their prime.
 They were quick to present their art, they strived for experiments, and they were eager to appropriate a lot and to learn even more.
 Their art captured the images, ideas, and dispositions of their time and contemporaries through portraits, landscapes, and genre paintings by artists such as Lev Russov, Victor Oreshnikov, Boris Korneev, Semion Rotnitsky, Vladimir Gorb, Engels Kozlov, Nikolai Timkov, Alexander Grigoriev, Aleksei Gritsai, Vladimir Ovchinnikov, Vecheslav Zagonek, Sergei Osipov, Alexander Semionov, Arseny Semionov, Nikolai Galakhov, Geliy Korzhev, Arkady Plastov, Nikolai Pozdneev, Yuri Neprintsev, Fyodor Reshetnikov, Yevsey Moiseyenko, and Andrei Mylnikov.
 Art of this period showed extraordinary taste for life and creative work.

 In 1957, the first All-Union Congress of Soviet Artists takes place in Moscow.
 It establishes the USSR Union of Artists, which unites over 13000 professional artists from all republics and of all specializations.
 In 1960, the Union of Artists of the Russian Federation was organized.
 Accordingly, these events influenced the art life in Moscow, Leningrad, and the province.
 The scope of experimentation was broadened; in particular, this concerned the form and painterly and plastic languages.
 Images of youths and students, rapidly changing villages and cities, virgin lands brought under cultivation, grandiose construction plans being realized in Siberia and the Volga region, and great achievements of Soviet science and technology became the chief topics of the new painting.
 Heroes of the time—young scientists, workers, civil engineers, and physicians—become the most popular heroes of paintings.

-At this period, life provided artists with plenty of thrilling topics, positive figures, and images.
-The legacies of many great artists and art movements again became available for study and public discussion.
-This greatly broadened artists’ understanding of the realist method and widened its possibilities.
+At this period, life provided artists with plenty of topics, positive figures, and images.
+The legacies of many artists and art movements again became available for study and public discussion.
+This broadened artists’ understanding of the realist method and widened its possibilities.
 It was the repeated renewal of the very conception of realism that made this style dominate in Russian art throughout its history.
 Realist tradition gave rise to many trends in contemporary painting, including painting from nature, «severe style» painting, and decorative art.
 However, during this period, impressionism, postimpressionism, cubism, and expressionism also had their fervent adherents and interpreters.